jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-20-100-Days-of-Homelab-Day-10.md

 You can see there is some initial UDP traffic from port `1900` on the Roku to establish communication, this is part of the discovery where it shows up in available devices to cast to.
 Then there is TCP traffic on port `8060` of the Roku once you actually connect to the device.
 Simple enough.
 We just need to create some firewall rules around this.

-In your IoT network you will need to create a rule that allows any IoT device, using port 1900, to connect to any device on your other VLAN, in my case `Users` on any port in the range `20000-65535`.
-I have noticed Roku try to use ports lower than this before, but I have not had any issues using just this port range.
+In your IoT network you will need to create a rule that allows any IoT device, using port 1900, to connect to any device on your other VLAN, in my case `Users`, and on any port in the range `20000-65535`.
+I have not noticed Roku try to use ports lower than this before and I have not had any issues using just this port range.

 ![IoT Firewall Rules](/assets/img/posts/2022-100-days-of-homelab/day010/firewall-iot.png)